Highly available SQLite cluster with embedded NATS JetStream.

 curl -O -J http://localhost:8080/snapshot

-5.6 List all replications status
+5.6 List replications

 curl http://localhost:8080/replications

-5.7 Get replication status
+5.7 Replication status

 curl http://localhost:8080/replications/{name}

-5.8 Remove replication (consumer)
+5.8 Remove replication

 curl -X DELETE http://localhost:8080/replications/{name}